rtutin/dash/doc/build-osx.md

 Other commands:
 -------

-    ./src/dashd -daemon # Starts the dash daemon.
+    ./src/2chcoind -daemon # Starts the 2chcoin daemon.
-    ./src/dash-cli --help # Outputs a list of command-line options.
+    ./src/2chcoin-cli --help # Outputs a list of command-line options.
-    ./src/dash-cli help # Outputs a list of RPC commands when the daemon is running.
+    ./src/2chcoin-cli help # Outputs a list of RPC commands when the daemon is running.